 Please call 020 7353 6802 or complete the form below:

 - Banger (Unmarried Partner of British National : South Africa) UKUT 125 (IAC) (30 March 2017) – Led by Anthony Metzer QC.
-The questions included in the Reference to the Court of Justice of the European Union include whether the rationale in Surinder Singh applies to the unmarried partner of a British National.
-Furthermore, following the case of Sala the jurisdiction of the Tribunal in appeals by Extended Family Members and whether the Regulations are consistent with the Citizen’s Directive in this regard.
+Reference to the Court of Justice of the European Union.
+Issues: whether the rationale in Surinder Singh applies to the unmarried partner of a British National.
+Furthermore, whether the removal of extended family members’ appeal rights is contrary to primary EU law.

-- Case of MB V SSHD – March 2017 at the First Tier Tribunal: successfully argued that it would be disproportionate under Article 8 for the Appellant to have to return to Mongolia to continue to conduct family litigation in relation to her minor child, who had been abducted to Singapore by the father of the child who had been made a ward of Court in the UK.
+- MB v SSHD (2017) – successfully argued that it would be disproportionate for the appellant to return to Mongolia to continue to conduct litigation in relation to her minor child, who had been abducted to Singapore by the father of the child who had been made a ward of Court in the UK.

 - DS v SSHD (2016) – dependent relative appeal allowed on Article 8 grounds in country.
 It was found to be disproportionate to expect the appellant to leave the UK in order to make an application under the relevant immigration rule out of country.

 PUBLICATIONS AND SEMINARS